 Projects should reflect principles of good design.
 The city shall have final determination on project designs based on their individual and relative merits.
-No project should begin construction prior to receiving final approval by the city.
-Design guidelines are detailed further in this guide on page 12.
+No project should begin construction prior to receiving final approval by the city and a notice to proceed in writing.
+Design guidelines are detailed further in this guide on page #.